Do You Need to Set Unique Meta Descriptions for Every Page?

 1. Meta descriptions increase SERP click-through

 A good meta description gives potential customers an overview of your page, post, or product.
 This information helps them to decide whether your site has what they’re looking for.
-The better your meta description, the more likely users are to choose your link and visit your website.

 And, the more click-through you have on a specific link, the more likely you are to jump to a higher spot in SERPs.
-So many wins.

 2. Meta descriptions are used in multiple places

-Meta descriptions don’t just show up in SERPs, they also show up in link previews on social media and in emails and messaging platforms, like Slack and Messenger.
+Meta descriptions don’t just show up in SERPs, they also show up in link previews on social media and emails and messaging platforms, like Slack and Messenger.
 This means that by setting and optimizing a meta description, you have an opportunity to tailor the description of your page to entice users and include actionable language.

 3. You can update meta descriptions whenever you want

-Since meta descriptions aren’t set-in-stone SEO requirements, you can update, change, or experiment with them as much as you want.
 For example, if you’re updating a piece of evergreen content, it makes sense to edit and adjust the meta description as well.

 It’s also possible to experiment with them by updating them and then evaluating their performance after 3-6 months to see whether things like click-through or social shares increased.